Azure/open-service-broker-azure/docs/modules/postgresql.md

 ##### Bind

-Creates a new role (user) on the PostgreSQL DBNS.
+Creates a new role (user) on the PostgreSQL DBMS.
 The new role will be named randomly and added to the  role (group) that owns the database.

 ###### Binding Parameters